Nancypatel1103/ComplianceClient/Multiwan/multiwan.md

 ```

-output show mwan3 status in Details.
+the output shows mwan3 status in Details.

-- ping use wirh command `mwan3 use eth0 ping -4 google.com` output will be like this.
+- ping use with command `mwan3 use eth0 ping -4 google.com` output will be like this.

 ```sh